fo0/pve2-api-java/README.md

 pve2-api-java
 =============

-Proxmox 2.0 API Client for Java
+Proxmox API Client for Java

-*Some things are broken right now, another are going to get broken.
-But the rest of the code must be working.*
+*Will be upgraded to work for Proxmox 4.0, features that we don't need will be removed for simplicity*.

+Planned features:

+* Getting VMs with their Disks and Network Interfaces
+* Creating new VMs
+* Deleting VMs
+* Starting (normal or network boot) and Stopping of VMs
+* Changing the IP and MAC Address of Network Interfaces
+* Changing the core characteristics of VMs (CPU, RAM, HDD size...)
+* Maybe more...